dwen3232/opencode-format-lint/README.md

 2. user `~/.config/opencode/codefmt.json`

 If the project config exists and is valid, the user config is not loaded.

+If neither config exists yet, the plugin writes the default user config with a version-pinned `"$schema"` URL.

 ### My Args Did Not Get Added